DavidMA99/adivina-quien-warframe/README.md

 # adivina-quien-warframe
 university project for a class adivina quien warframe edition

-run the python code on the folder extracted whit all the files
+run the python code on a folder whit all the files